alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/a-to-z-style-guide.md

 Do not use decimals unless pence are included: £75.50 but not £75.00

-Do not use ‘£0.xx million’ or ‘£0.xx billion’ for amounts less than £1 million or billion.
-The exception is when it’s in a sequence where you’re talking about amounts above £1 million or billion.
-For example: “There was £15.6 billion spent in August 2024, an increase of £0.2 billion”.
-If you’re using it outside of the sequence again, use £2 million.
+Do not use '£0.xx million' or '£0.xx billion' for amounts less than £1 million or billion.
+The exception is when it's in a sequence where you're talking about amounts above £1 million or billion.
+For example: "There was £15.6 billion spent in August 2024, an increase of £0.2 billion".
+If you're using it outside of the sequence again, use £2 million.
 Write out pence in full: calls will cost 4 pence per minute from a landline.

 Currencies are lower case.

 ### money laundering

 Lower case when referring to the activity not the regulation.